Seville: Municipal government and administration

 Seville is a municipality, the basic level of local government in Spain.
 The Ayuntamiento is the body charged with the municipal government and administration.
 The Plenary of the ayuntamiento is formed by 31 elected municipal councillors, who in turn invest the mayor.
-The last municipal election took place on 26 May 2019.
-The current mayor is Antonio Muñoz (Spanish Socialist Workers' Party), who has held the post since the reign of the previous mayor, Juan Espadas in early 2022.
+The last municipal election took place on 28 May 2023.
+The current mayor is José Luis Sanz (People's Party), who has held the post since 17 June 2023.

 Regional and provincial capital

 Seville is the capital of the autonomous community of Andalusia, according to Article 4 of the Statute of Autonomy of Andalusia of 2007, and is the capital of the Province of Seville as well.
 The historical building of the Palace of San Telmo is now the seat of the presidency of the Andalusian Autonomous Government.
 The administrative headquarters are in Torre Triana, in La Cartuja.
 The Hospital de las Cinco Llagas (literally, "Hospital of the Five Holy Wounds") is the current seat of the Parliament of Andalusia.